thrinuu/MyPyFiles/README.md

-#
+#ATM_Project_by_Control_statements.py
 CheckOut an atm fully typed along with controll statements

 # flag-by-python
-Here's find an output of an indian flag by python code
+Here's find an output of the indian flag by python turtle code